hyper-ml/hyperML/README.md

 # hyperML
-Radically simple, efficient platform for data science teams and Individuals.
+Radically simple, efficient platform that gets most of out Cloud Infrastrcuture for data science teams and Individuals.

 hyperML works with kubernetes to re-create python environments, launch or schedule notebooks and python jobs.
 If you are sharing resources then you can queue up requests as well.